 Graphically this game is what I would expect from a title that is older than me.
 The Sega Master Drive was an 8-bit system much like the NES, though it was slightly more powerful.
 It’s got the classic pixelated characters and enemies, the backgrounds are vivid, and it bears a striking resemblance to Mario’s world in a multitude of ways.
 Boiling it down though – it looks fun!
 My issue on the technical side is the music which drove me bonkers within an hour.
 It’s repetitive and now I see why some parents complained about that “repetitive blaring noise” coming from the speakers back in the day.
 I had to finally mute the game to continue playing.
 If not for the music, the other sound effects are neat and enjoyable at least, but it’s just that music…

 Regardless of the sounds and music coming from the game, it is at least fun.
 But the market just isn’t there for it today.
 Platforming has become a major adventure allowing players the full use of a 3D environment or crazy weapons like Ratchet & Clank.
 Alex Kidd, being the era and system that it’s from, cannot stand against today’s gaming market.
-It might be fun for those that are nostalgic for the days when games and systems were much more simple, but for today’s gamers that are potentially the target group, it’s just not going to be enough for them.Note: The Alex Kidd in Miracle World review was written based on the PS3 version of the game.
+It might be fun for those that are nostalgic for the days when games and systems were much more simple, but for today’s gamers that are potentially the target group, it’s just not going to be enough for them.Note: Alex Kidd in Miracle World was reviewed on PlayStation 3.
+A digital copy of the game provided by the publisher.